fernandoklurfan/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 ### DNS records for Scaled DNS and hardware Edge Server scenarios

-These will be the DNS records you're going to need for a singe Edge Server using either public IPs or private IPs with NAT.
+These are the DNS records you're going to need for a singe Edge Server using either public IPs or private IPs with NAT.
 Because this is sample data, we'll give example IPs so you can work out your own entries more easily:

 - Internal network adapter: